 Once you have a secure grip on your floss, you can begin the cleaning process.
 Insert your string gently between your teeth.
 Press the floss against the side of one of the teeth and rub up and down to scrub away any lingering plaque.

-Shift the pressure on the tooth to do this same rubbing motion against the other tooth.
-Then remove the floss from between the teeth and repeat this action for all of the teeth in your smile.
+Shift the pressure on the tooth to make this same rubbing motion against the other tooth.
+Then, remove the floss from between the teeth and repeat this action for all of the teeth in your smile.
 Do this for both the top and bottom arches of your teeth.

 Consider Alternative Flossing Tools